Raschka-research-group/coral-pytorch/docs/tutorials/pytorch_lightning/ordinal-corn_cement.md

 ## Training the model using the PyTorch Lightning Trainer class

-- Next, we define our multilayer perceptron (MLP) model (here, a 2-layer MLP with 24 units in the first hidden layer, and 16 units in the second hidden layer).
+- Next, we initialize our multilayer perceptron model (here, a 2-layer MLP with 24 units in the first hidden layer, and 16 units in the second hidden layer).
+- We wrap the model in our `LightningMLP` so that we can use PyTorch Lightning's powerful `Trainer` API.
-- Also, we define a call back so that we can obtain the model with the best validation set performance after training.
+- Also, we define a callback so that we can obtain the model with the best validation set performance after training.
-- PyTorch Lightning offers [many advanced logging services](https://pytorch-lightning.readthedocs.io/en/latest/extensions/logging.html) like Weights & Biases.
-Here, we will keep things simple and use the `CSVLogger`:
+- Note PyTorch Lightning offers [many advanced logging services](https://pytorch-lightning.readthedocs.io/en/latest/extensions/logging.html) like Weights & Biases.
+However, here, we will keep things simple and use the `CSVLogger`:

 ```python